EnokiUN/EnokiUN/README.md

 :trollface: Having a serious conversation with me is near impossible but feel free to add me on any of my socials if you need anything. (look at the top)

 :rocket: I'm the fastest at making bugs, somewhere in the top 100 million when it comes to fixing them tho.
+(Even though only [27 million](https://www.daxx.com/blog/development-trends/number-software-developers-world) programmers exist :lol:)

 #### Tools